![]() |

 By its very nature, Paradox plays this role perfectly.
 It is the something that nothing begat.
 It is the ultimate uncaused cause.

-Paradox is the venue where all things contradictory converge; and it is all around us.
-It is the unstructured Chaos that we call “the vacuum,” out of which the universe appeared, and in which everything we observe remains immersed today.
+Paradox is the venue where all things contradictory converge and unify; and it is all around us.
+Physically, it is the unstructured Chaos that we call “the vacuum,” out of which the universe appeared, and in which everything we observe remains immersed today.
+Philosophically it is the Omnipotent God, who can make a mountain so big that He cannot move it.

 Put simply, Paradox sits in the position of unassailable primacy.
 It is THE essential attribute of reality.

-St, Anselm of Canterbury, in 1078 appears to have been the first Western thinker to write about that “greatest thing beyond which no greater thing can be conceived.”
+St. Anselm of Canterbury, in 1078 appears to have been the first Western thinker to write about that “greatest thing beyond which no greater thing can be conceived.”
 He used the concept to argue for the existence of the Judeo-Christian God.
 His faith made him insist that this biggest-picture thing could think the way humans think.
-The Reader’s Digest version of his argument is that if the big guy can be conceived in the mind, then an even bigger guy would be one who encompassed physical form too.
-Therefore God exists.
+The Reader’s Digest version of his argument is that if the big guy can be conceived in the mind, then there's an even bigger guy who takes on physical form too.
+Therefore, God exists.

 Well, maybe the short version of St. Anselm’s ontological argument doesn’t do it justice.
-But I think my buddy Paradox can help.
-Can Paradox serve as a 'creator'?
+But I think my buddy Paradox can do him one better.
+Can Paradox be conceived as the 'creator' of all reality?
 The answer was given (somewhat inadvertently) by Thomas H. Huxley, who called himself "Darwin's Bulldog" when he wrote, in 1887:

 “The known is finite, the unknown infinite; intellectually we stand on an islet in the midst of an illimitable ocean of inexplicability.
 Our business in every generation is to reclaim a little more land, …”

-As the ambience in which all things are contained, Paradox must encompass both the unknown, inexplicable sea as well as our islet of well-ordered and familiar stuff.
+As the ambience in which all things are contained, Paradox must encompass both the unknown, inexplicable sea as well as our islet of well-ordered (or at least familiar) stuff.
 But here's where Huxley provides the inspiration to this perspective.
 It is the inexplicable realm that is fundamental, all-encompassing.
 The explainable 'islet' is little more than an overblown random fluctuation therein.
+Don't think of the islet as sitting on some kind of bedrock.
+It's more like a grand 'Noah's Ark'.
+That illimitable ocean has no bottom.

-The essence of Paradox is unrestricted Chaos.
-I often use the terms interchangeably.
+The essence of Paradox is unrestricted random Chaos.
 Our connection to the Chaos is through the vacuum—a restless frothing 'field' of conflicting properties of practically infinite variety which constantly create and destroy themselves and each other.
-As a simple example, it is the 'I am/I am not' declared by the pairs of particles that zip in and out of being in the reference frame in which we exist.
+As a simple example, it is the 'I am/I am not' declared by the pairs of virtual particles that zip in and out of being in the reference frame in which we exist.

 Physics theory and experiment have shown that what we call a 'vacuum' is far from empty.
 It is actually a seething, restless, yet entirely random and indifferent field full of dynamic events and processes.
 From what I understand, the energy density of the tiny bit of this Chaos that can be detected within our limited reference frame is only one part in 10 to the 120th power of all that's out there.
 The Chaos is a potent force indeed.